 For example, you’d probably get a few positive marks if your answer to the earlier mentioned question was something along the lines of “All my life I’ve dreamed about working with a company that is truly making a difference with brave and innovative steps in today’s world.

 Working in a company with a great work environment, doing incredible and important work, has been my goal throughout my career and this company ticks all the important boxes for me”.
 This answer shows that you’ve put a lot of thought into thinking about your career and how this job helps you achieve your goals.
 It tells your interviewers that you are capable of thinking intelligently.

 DRESSING.
 This, obviously, is the last phase of preparation.
 But that does not make it any less important than the others.
 The first impression is really important when going in for an interview, and your dressing probably contributes immensely to the first impression that your interviewers have of you.

-You have only one chance to get your dressing right and get it right you must.
+You have only one chance to get your dressing right, and to get it right, you must.
 Regardless of how good your interview is, it is unlikely that employers would employ someone inadequately dressed.
-This means that the way you dress is also a part of the interview, and it is one area that you can easily score high marks.
+This means that the way you dress is also a part of the interview, and it is one area in that you can easily score high marks.
 One important tip while dressing for an interview is to dress for the role you are applying for.